giulioleoni/Find_The_Key/README.md

 ## Engine

-The project was written all in C#, using the classes and interfaces developed during the year, which created a small 2D Unity-like engine.
+The project was scripted all in C#, using the classes and interfaces developed during the year, which created a small 2D Unity-like engine.

 | **Features** | **Description**                                                                                                              |
 |--------------|------------------------------------------------------------------------------------------------------------------------------|